The Medical Group Office (MGO) is located at 100 Falls Canyon Road, up the street from Avalon’s City Hall on the bottom level of the hospital.

 The Medical Group’s scheduled hours are from 8 a.m. to 5 p.m.
 Monday through Friday.
 Evening appointments may also be available.
 Please call (310) 510-0096 for an appointment.
 When you call, it will be helpful for you to give the receptionist your name, phone number, insurance information, date of birth and the reason for your visit.
 If your medical needs are of an emergency nature, Catalina Island Medical Center’s emergency room is always open.

-Visiting specialists regularly see patients at Catalina Island Medical Center, typically on Saturdays in the medical group office.
-Cardiology, dermatology, podiatry and ophthalmology are just some of the medical specialties available.
+Visiting specialists regularly see patients at Catalina Island Medical Center, typically on Saturdays in the medical group office and are often also available for virtual appointments.
+Podiatry, Cardiology, Ophthalmology and Vascular Medicine are just some of the medical specialties available.

 What to Bring to Your Appointment